hep-mirrors/sherpa/Manual/source/manual/parameters/processes.rst

 Specifies the exclusive decay of a particle produced in the matrix element.
 The decaying particle is on mass-shell, i.e.  a strict narrow-width approximation is used.
 This tag can be specified alternatively as :option:`DecayOS`.
-In practice this amouts to selecting only those diagrams containing s-channels of the specified flavour and the phase space is factorised as well.
+In practice this amounts to selecting only those diagrams containing s-channels of the specified flavour and the phase space is factorised as well.
 Nonetheless, all spin correlations are preserved.
 An example would be